 December 6-7, 2014 - Selection weekend takes place.
 The committee releases the matchups for the inaugural playoffs and for the other bowl games.

-January 1, 2015 - Oregon defeats Florida State 59-20 in the 101st Rose Bowl game in Pasadena, California.
-In the Sugar Bowl, Ohio State defeats Alabama 42-35 advancing them to the first College Football final against the Oregon Ducks in Arlington, Texas.
+January 1, 2015 - The University of Oregon defeats Florida State University 59-20 in the 101st Rose Bowl game in Pasadena, California.
+In the Sugar Bowl, Ohio State University defeats University of Alabama 42-35 advancing them to the first College Football Final against the Oregon Ducks in Arlington, Texas.

 January 12, 2015 - The Ohio State Buckeyes defeat the Oregon Ducks 42-20 to win the inaugural College Football Playoff Championship.
 The ESPN broadcast has the largest audience in cable TV history with 33.3 million viewers.

 Future National Championship Game Sites:

 2017 - Raymond James Stadium in Tampa, Florida.

 2019 - Levi's Stadium in Santa Clara, California.